 Be prepared to explain how you achieved your results, how an award was decided, etc. For example, numbers in particular give more credibility to your statements but only use them if you can explain how they were measured.

-Using these ideas should help you avoid making ambiguous statements where trust is required but not easily acquired, such as in a job interview.
+Using this list of accomplishments ideas should help you avoid making ambiguous statements where trust is required but not easily acquired, such as in a job interview.

 How to use this list

-- Bookmark this article for when you’re updating your resume and need some good resume words.
+Bookmark this article for when you’re updating your resume and need some good resume words.